Michael Chopra: Alloa Athletic

 On 17 March 2015, Chopra signed for Scottish Championship club Alloa Athletic for the rest of the season.
 On that very day, he made his debut against Rangers.
 On 2 May 2015, he scored his first goal for Alloa when he scored from six yards out in a league match against Cowdenbeath.
 Four days later, he scored his second goal for the club, as he opened the scoring in a 2–0 victory against Brechin City in the relegation play-offs.
 Chopra was released by Alloa due to injury in March 2016, exactly one year after he signed for the club.

 Return to Kerala Blasters

 On 7 August 2016, Chopra made a return to Kerala Blasters after not being retained by them in the second edition of the Indian Super League.

 To show that his injury prone ankle would hold up to the rigours of the league and not affect the club's bid to bounce back from a poor finish in the previous season, Chopra had a three-week training stint with Pune outfit DSK Shivajians before joining the Blasters.

 On 14 October 2016, he scored his first goal for Kerala Blasters, the only goal in a 1–0 win, playing at home against Mumbai City.

 West Allotment Celtic

 On 27 June 2022, Chopra signed for Northern League Division One side West Allotment Celtic.
+He retired after his time at the club.

+Trethomas Bluebirds

+On 1 July 2026, Chopra came out of retirement to sign for Cymru South side Trethomas Bluebirds.